ihmeuw/vivarium_research/docs/source/models/cause.rst

 .. todo::

    #.
 Update mortality-related data sources within existing format (yaqi).
    #.
-Change obesity example to a GBD cause example
+Describe the relationship that duration and transition rates can play
+      when there are multiple ways out of a state (LTBI)
    #.
-Clarify prevalence vs. birth prevenalence initialization
-   #. add example of specific age groups to incidence person time description
+Update transition rate section to reflect feedback
    #.
 Include formulas discussed in office hours for incidence/hazards and
       then link out to surv. analysis page
    #.
-At-risk approximation not necessarily ok for long simulations... change
-      this.
-Also change "may" to "definitely will"
-   #.
 Change remission example to diarrheal disease
-   #.
-Describe the relationship that duration and transition rates can play
-      when there are multiple ways out of a state (LTBI)
-   #.
-Figure out how to deal with restrictions section

 Once a cause model structure is specified, data is needed to inform its states and transitions.
 For our purposes, cause models generally have the following